 Music Theater and Opera

-Interviews about Acoustic Pedagogy:
+Interviews and Presentations on Acoustic Pedagogy:

 Interview with Singwisevocals host, Karyn Lane O’Connor on vocal acoustics and vowel modification, December 12, 2017, recorded and posted.